 – It is a condition of entry that all persons participating in any event understand, accept and adhere to rules and regulations of the MGBA including bylaws, ethics and attachment(s) and any amendment hereunto.

 (i) Membership must be current to participate in MGBA shows and events.

-MGBA registered Australian Miniature / Australian Nuwby / Nigerian Dwarf / Pygmy Goats and their derivatives must hold current and up to date registration (except as in iii below).
+MGBA registered Australian Miniature / Australian Nuwby / Nigerian Dwarf / Pygmy Goats and their derivatives must hold current and up to date registration.

 (i) A copy of registration certificate must be available for viewing on the day with show entry form, movement advice and health documents upon request to be eligible to participate.